scylladb/scylladb-docs-homepage/docs/get-started/develop-with-scylladb/tutorials-example-projects.rst

 ---------------------

-The `Gaming Leaderboard sample application <https://github.com/scylladb/gaming-leaderboard-demo>`_ will guide you through the process of creating a leaderboard to your gaming application using ScyllaDB Cloud and NextJS.
+The `Gaming Leaderboard sample application <https://github.com/scylladb/gaming-leaderboard-demo>`_ will guide you through the process of creating a leaderboard for your gaming application using ScyllaDB Cloud and NextJS.

 Video Streaming